 Flu shots protect against three or four strains of flu virus.
 Trivalent flu vaccines protect against two influenza A strains, H1N1 and H3N2, and one influenza B strain.
 Quadrivalent flu vaccines — offered for the first time in the 2013-2014 flu season — protect against the same strains as the trivalent vaccine, as well as an extra influenza B virus.

 In addition to the standard dose flu vaccine given with a needle, flu shots are available in several different forms, including an egg-free version for people ages 18 to 49, a high-dose version for those ages 65 and older, a small-needle version for people ages 18 to 64, and a nasal spray, which is approved for healthy people ages 2 to 49.

-During the 2014 to 2015 flu season, it's projected that 150 million doses of flu vaccine will be available, of which 77 million will be the quadrivalent type (the rest are trivalent), the CDC says.
+During the 2015 to 2016 flu season, it's projected that 171 to 179 million doses of flu vaccine will be available.
 Flu shots are available now across the country.

 When should you get a flu shot?

 Exactly when flu season starts and ends is unpredictable, so health officials recommend that people get their flu shot in early fall, preferably before October, the CDC says.
 Flu activity typically peaks in January or February.

 "We'd like to get as many people protected against influenza before influenza becomes active in communities across the country," Schaffner said.